TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

          string

    Description
-         Contains the value “[table]:[field name]” from which to fetch Data Structure XML.
+         Contains the value "[table]:[field name]" from which to fetch Data Structure XML.

-         “ds\_pointerField” is in this case the pointer which should contain the uid of a record from that table.
+         "ds\_pointerField" is in this case the pointer which should contain the uid of a record from that table.

          This is used by TemplaVoila extension for instance where a field in